Chaste/dependency-modules/README.md

 ## Useful commands

+`module use directory` enables using modulefiles located in `directory`.

+`module load modulefile` loads modulefile into the environment.

 `module unload modulefile` unloads modulefile from the environment.

-`module switch [modulefile1] modulefile2` switches version from modulefile1 to modulefile2.
+`module switch [modulefile1] modulefile2` switches version to modulefile2.

 `module list` lists all currently loaded modulefiles.